 But two remarkable things came out of this tragedy:

-One, despite how greatly Clara grieved her husband, she was now free of the burdens of child bearing and caring for a husband and able to resume her touring career.
-She refused charity and undertook the financial burden of her children and her husband’s exorbitant hospital care alone.
+One, despite how greatly Clara grieved her husband, she was now free of the burdens of child bearing and caring for a husband.
+She resumed her touring career.
+She refused charity and took on the financial burden of her children and her husband’s exorbitant hospital care alone.

 Two, the twenty-year-old Johannes Brahms, for love of Clara, her husband, and her children, put his life on hold and moved in.
 He became her primary confidante and friend, trading countless letters during her 2.5 yrs of lonely touring while fearing for her dying husband.
 Johannes looked after her household and family in her absence, played surrogate father to her children, and visited Robert in the hospital when she wasn’t permitted to go.